Clarmy/mplfonts/README.md

 ...
 ```
-It will show fonts' name and source file, and these names can be argument to pass to  `use_font` function
+This command will show the names and source files of the fonts, which can then be passed as arguments to the `use_font` function.

-By default, `mplfonts init` will generate a `matplotlibrc` as the cache configuration, supporting CJK render, to replace your old one, the content of `matplotlibrc` is:
+By default, running `mplfonts init` will generate a new `matplotlibrc` file to replace your current one.
+This new file will contain cache configuration settings that support CJK rendering.
+Here is the content of the new `matplotlibrc` file:
 ```
 font.family:  sans-serif
 font.sans-serif: Noto Sans CJK SC Regular, 思源等宽, Noto Serif CJK SC, 思源宋体, Noto Sans Mono CJK SC Regularsans-serif axes.unicode_minus: False
 ```
-It will preferentially use `Noto Sans CJK SC Regular` as the default font.
-If you install custom fonts from other source, and want it to be the first priority, you should add it to the leftmost end of `font.sans-serif` list, and then run `$ mplfonts updaterc <your matploblibrc path>` to set it as your global cache rc.
+By default, `Noto Sans CJK SC Regular` is the preferred font.
+If you install custom fonts from another source and want them to have first priority, add them to the leftmost end of the `font.sans-serif` list.
+Then, run `$ mplfonts updaterc <your matplotlibrc path>` to set it as your global cache configuration.

 ## Fonts Source
-You can access some open-source fonts from google and adobe, here is some resource:
+You can access some open-source fonts from Google and Adobe.
+Here are some resources:
 * https://github.com/adobe-fonts
 * https://fonts.google.com
 * https://github.com/googlefonts